microsoft/DynamicTelemetry/docs/docs/Architecture.KeyConstructs.Overview.document.md

+---
+author: "Chris Gray"
+status: ReviewLevel1b
+---

+# Overview of Key Constructs; Actions and Probes

-If there is any aspect of dynamic telemetry that requires thorough understanding, it is the critical distinction between static telemetry and dynamic telemetry.
-At its core, this distinction represents the transition from hard-coded, static assets to more versatile and utilitarian dynamic telemetry.
-This concept forms the foundation of dynamic telemetry.
+If there is any aspect of Dynamic Telemetry that requires thorough understanding, it is the critical distinction between static telemetry and Dynamic Telemetry.
+At its core, this distinction represents the transition from hard-coded, static assets to more versatile and utilitarian Dynamic Telemetry.
+This concept forms the foundation of Dynamic Telemetry.

 There are two crucial classifications of enhancements applied to
 telemetry: traditional telemetry markers.
-These classifications are: (1) the **action**, and (2) the **probe**.
+These classifications are: (1) the **Action**, and (2) the **Probe**.

 A deeper discussion will be presented in subsequent subsections.
 Generally, a probe refers to an element that can be added to software,